Dwelling in sound, we are One,

 becoming the Earth Dance of the Divine Feminine.

 A practice that I picked up a couple years ago, during my training in Ayurveda/Yoga, was the beautiful use of mantra.
-I found that mantra practice returned me to the meditation practices initially begun within Wicca, and into the peace they engendered.
+I found that mantra practice returned me to the meditation practices initially begun within pagan philosophies, and into the peace they engendered.
 When beginning my day with a spiritual focus — Sadhana, a spiritual practice or technique of disciplining yourself * that might include gentle Yoga, soft mantra chanting, prayers, Reiki healing, or empowerment rituals — I dwell more easily throughout the rest of the waking hours in a soft backdrop of self-realization and self-healing.

 I was subsequently led directly into both greater opening of my contemplative/stream-of-consciousness writing (usually done immediately following Sadhana) and creative writing, as well as a simple awareness in the joy of living each moment fully.
 With every step I take, accepting the gifts along my path, it seems Gaia is guiding me toward interconnection and inspiration.